legacysurvey/legacysurvey/pages/dr9/files.rst

 ``SHAPE_E1_IVAR``                     float32                            Inverse variance of ``SHAPE_E1``
 ``SHAPE_E2``                          float32                            Ellipticity component 2 of galaxy model for galaxy type ``TYPE``
 ``SHAPE_E2_IVAR``                     float32                            Inverse variance of ``SHAPE_E2``
-``FIBERFLUX_G``                       float32      nanomaggies           Predicted :math:`g`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
+``FIBERFLUX_G``                       float32      nanomaggy             Predicted :math:`g`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
-``FIBERFLUX_R``                       float32      nanomaggies           Predicted :math:`r`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
+``FIBERFLUX_R``                       float32      nanomaggy             Predicted :math:`r`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
-``FIBERFLUX_Z``                       float32      nanomaggies           Predicted :math:`z`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
+``FIBERFLUX_Z``                       float32      nanomaggy             Predicted :math:`z`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
-``FIBERTOTFLUX_G``                    float32      nanomaggies           Predicted :math:`g`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
+``FIBERTOTFLUX_G``                    float32      nanomaggy             Predicted :math:`g`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
-``FIBERTOTFLUX_R``                    float32      nanomaggies           Predicted :math:`r`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
+``FIBERTOTFLUX_R``                    float32      nanomaggy             Predicted :math:`r`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
-``FIBERTOTFLUX_Z``                    float32      nanomaggies           Predicted :math:`z`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
+``FIBERTOTFLUX_Z``                    float32      nanomaggy             Predicted :math:`z`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
 ``REF_CAT``                           char[2]                            Reference catalog source for this star: "T2" for `Tycho-2`_, "G2" for `Gaia`_ DR2, "L3" for the `SGA`_, empty otherwise
 ``REF_ID``                            int64                              Reference catalog identifier for this star; Tyc1*1,000,000+Tyc2*10+Tyc3 for `Tycho-2`_; "sourceid" for `Gaia`_ DR2 and `SGA`_
 ``REF_EPOCH``                         float32      yr                    Reference catalog reference epoch (eg, 2015.5 for `Gaia`_ DR2)